yourlabs/facond/docs/design.rst

 the hands of user at this point.

 Form
-    Form objects contain the list of rules for each field, it's responsible for executing them.
+    Form objects contain the list of Rules, one per field, it's responsible for executing them.
+In Python it's represented by the FormMixin which should work on any Form class.

 Rule
     Rule objects contain all the Actions for one field, and is responsible for executing them.
+We could have named this Field too, but it would have been confusing with actual form Field objects.

 Action
     An action may change user data or even the form definition, but it also